lorensen/VTKExamples/src/VTKBook/12Chapter12.md

   <figcaption style="color:blue"><b>Figure 12-22</b>.
 Function to move disks from one peg to another in the Towers of Hanoi example.
 The resulting motion is in small steps with an additional flip of the disk.</figcaption>
 </figure>

-The classical solution to this puzzle is based on a divide-and-conquer approach <em style="color:blue;background-color: white">\[AhoHopUll83]</em>.
+The classical solution to this puzzle is based on a divide-and-conquer approach <em style="color:green;background-color: white">\[AhoHopUll83]</em>.
 The problem of moving *n* disks from the initial peg to the second peg can be thought of as solving two subproblems of size *n--1*.
 First move *n--1* disks from the initial peg to the third peg.
 Then move the *nth* disk to the second peg.
 Finally, move the *n--1* disks on the third peg back to the second peg.

 The solution to this problem can be elegantly implemented using recursion.
 We have shown portions of the C++ code in **Figure 12-21** and **Figure 12-22**.
 In the first part of the solution (which is not shown in **Figure 12-21** ) the table top, pegs, and disks are created using the two classes vtkPlaneSource and vtkCylinderSource.
 The function Hanoi() is then called to begin the recursion.
 The routine MovePuck() is responsible for moving a disk from one peg to another.
 It has been jazzed up to move the disk in small, user-specified increments, and to flip the disc over as it moves from one peg to the next.
 This gives a pleasing visual effect and adds the element of fun to the visualization.